 Never put your baby feeding equipment directly into the microwave to sterilise it; it won't effectively sterilise the bottles or teats and will likely damage them.
 You should also ensure you never microwave metal items inside a microwave steriliser.

 - Sterilisation is accomplished quickly and easily using this method.

 - Not all baby feeding equipment can be microwaved.

 - If you have lots of items to sterilise, it's safer to do them in small batches, which is time consuming.

 - Failing to add enough water to the unit may cause the steriliser to melt or even catch fire.

 - You need to be careful to avoid being burned when using this method.

-- Microwave sterilisers can be bulky.
+- Microwave sterilisers can be bulky and messy to use.

 Things to remember